baloise/ws-javascript-typescript-basics/slides.md

 # What can you do with it?

-First JavaScript was only used in browsers to build interacitve sections on a web pages
+First JavaScript was only used in browsers to build interactive sections on a web pages

 <br/>
 <br/>